The Church (band): 2000–2007: After Everything Now This, Forget Yourself, Uninvited, Like the Clouds

-In 2005, the Church returned to full electric mode and began work on new material once again.
+In 2005, the Church began work on new material once again.
 The first release from these sessions was the outtakes album Back with Two Beasts, released via their website as a teaser for the main album which would follow a few months later.
-Back with Two Beasts has over time come to have a "main" album life of its own, with tracks being featured on Apple music and the like, being seen by many fans as the band at its fluid and fresh artistic best.
-Uninvited, Like the Clouds, their 20th studio album, was released to critical acclaim in April 2006.
+Uninvited, Like the Clouds, their 20th studio album, was released in April 2006.
 Just before its release, in March, they performed "Under the Milky Way" with the Melbourne Symphony Orchestra as part of the 2006 Commonwealth Games opening ceremony.

 In February 2007 came El Momento Siguiente, a second album of acoustic re-interpretations of earlier songs plus several new compositions and a cover version of the Triffids song "Wide Open Road".
-Later that year, the band toured Australia with the Pretenders, and EMI released the double-CD collection Deep in the Shallows – The Classic Singles Collection.

-2008–2011: Shriek, Untitled #23, ARIA Hall of Fame induction, 30th anniversary
+2008–2011: Shriek, Untitled #23, ARIA Hall of Fame induction

 In 2006, the Church had embarked on their third improvised music project: to provide the soundtrack for a short film based on the American science fiction writer Jeff VanderMeer's novel Shriek: An Afterword.
 The music was released in 2008 as the album Shriek: Excerpts from the Soundtrack, and was the first release on their new label, Unorthodox Records, a partnership with MGM Distribution.

-In February 2009, the band began the build-up to their next major studio album with the Coffee Hounds EP, which featured the original, non-album composition "The Coffee Song", and a cover of Kate Bush's classic "Hounds of Love".
-The following month, they released the Pangaea EP, whose title track would also be on the upcoming album.

 Unorthodox Records released the album Untitled #23 in Australia in March, and the U.S. label Second Motion Records issued it to the rest of the world shortly thereafter.
 Kilbey also alluded to the mystical significance of the number 23 in an interview with the music publication Music Feeds.
-The So Love May Find Us international tour followed, named after a non-album track from the Pangaea EP.

-Coinciding with the tour, a book entitled No Certainty Attached: Steve Kilbey and The Church by Robert Dean Lurie was published in Australia, the U.S., and the UK by Verse Chorus Press.
-While primarily a biography of Kilbey, the book also traced the evolution of the band from his perspective.
-This was not an official band project, but Kilbey, Koppes, and various friends and family members did participate.